 Feather River

 As described previously, redd dewatering for Feather River salmon and steelhead was estimated directly from changes in flow.
 The spawning and dewatering flows downstream of the Thermalito Afterbay outlet for each month of spring-run, fall-run, and steelhead spawning, as estimated by CALSIM II, were used to compute the reductions under Alternatives 1–3 and the NAA.
 Larger flow reductions are assumed to increase the percent of redds dewatered and, therefore, to have a potentially negative effect on the species’ populations.
+Flow reductions >100 cfs are flagged in the results table (Table 11N-18 and Table 11N-19) as a convenience to help locate the results with the largest reductions.
 As previously noted, the use of monthly time-step flow estimates like those obtained from CALSIM II modeling likely underestimates redd dewatering rates.
 This potential bias is expected to affect all project scenarios equally.
 Although spring-run, fall-run, and steelhead spawn more in the LFC of the Feather River than in the HFC (Figure 11N-1), Alternatives 1–3 would have no effect on flow in the LFC, so differences in redd dewatering between the project alternatives and the NAA were estimated only for the HFC.

 Spring-run Chinook Salmon